Nader15/flutter_architect_cli/README.md

 A **powerful CLI tool** to scaffold Flutter projects with multiple architecture patterns automatically.
 Choose from **Clean Architecture**, **MVC**, **MVVM**, or **MVP** patterns with interactive selection and get a **production-ready project structure** instantly.

+> 🚀 **NEW**: Enhanced with advanced Template System, 80% code reduction, and optimized performance!

 ---

 ## 🚀 Features